The optimality of word lengths. Theoretical foundations and an empirical study: Discussion

-In \autoref{fig:psi_pud_characters}, we show the ranking of languages in PUD obtained by sorting their $\Psi$ values in decreasing order.
-We assume for simplicity that every difference in the scores of two languages is significant for the purposes of the ranking, which might not necessarily be the case.
-Future research should address the problem of the statistical significance of the differences between the optimality scores of two languages \parencite{Ferrer2020b}.
+\autoref{fig:psi_pud_characters} shows the ranking of languages in PUD obtained by sorting their $\Psi$ values in decreasing order.
+Note that not every difference in the scores of two languages is necessarily significant.
+Future research should address the problem of the statistical significance of the differences between the optimality scores of languages \parencite{Ferrer2020b}.

-Having said this, the languages vary in optimization between $42.8\%$ in Indonesian and $77.6\%$ in Japanese according to immediate word constituents \autoref{fig:psi_pud_characters} \footnote{The range is based on immediate constituents of characters, this is why we are neglecting the minimum $\Psi$ achieved by Chinese characters in strokes, that is an even lower value than that of Indonesian.}.
+Having said this, the languages vary in optimization between c. $41\%$ in Indonesian and c. $78\%$ in Japanese according to immediate word constituents (\autoref{fig:psi_pud_characters})\footnote{The range is based on immediate constituents of characters, this is why we are neglecting the minimum $\Psi$ achieved by Chinese characters in strokes, that is an even lower value than that of Indonesian.}.
 Japanese is the language showing the highest degree of optimization but only when word lengths are measured in characters (the immediate constituents of its written word forms), with $\Psi=77.6\%$.
-The writing systems used in Japanese, Chinese, and Korean clearly lead to lower values of $L_{min}$, $L$, and $L_r$ (when length is measured in characters) compared to other scripts, and contained in a rather small interval (\autoref{fig:psi_pud_characters} (b)).
+The writing systems used in Japanese, Chinese, and Korean clearly lead to lower values of $L_{min}$, $L$, and $L_r$ (when length is measured in characters) compared to other scripts, and are contained in a rather small interval (\autoref{fig:psi_pud_characters} (b)).
 However, these three languages have a very different position in the ranking, meaning that the reduced variability in word length is not {\em a priori} an advantage or a disadvantage.
 Together with Japanese, at the top of the ranking we find Chinese and a cluster of Romance languages: Portuguese, Italian, Spanish, and French.
 Romance languages show a degree of optimality that ranges between $71-75\%$ (above English, that has $66\%$) and also show a very similar score composition (\autoref{fig:psi_pud_characters} (b)).
-As anticipated in \autoref{sec:results}, recoding Chinese words in strokes leads to a value of $\Psi$ equal to $22.7\%$, making it the instance with the lowest optimization score.